louwrentius/lsidrivemap/README.md

 six rows of four drives.
 You may need to customise the 'print_controller' function to suit your own needs.

+I have three controllers.
+Ports number from 0 to 7.
+Each controller manages two rows of four drives.
+Controller 0 manages the bottom two rows, controller 1 manages the middle two rows and controller 2, as you may expect, manages the top two rows.

+Regarding the set of two rows managed by a controller: port zero is the upper-right corner, port 7 is the lower left corner.

+For example, in the output above you may notice that on controller 0 and 2, port 0 is not used.

 ### Known Issues

 The script reads the WWN serial from the drive and uses